 But is it really that important?
-We get asked this and a lot of other questions about turf treatment this time of year.
-Take a look at our answers below:
+We get asked this a lot, as well as many other questions about turf treatment this time of year.
+Here is what our experts have to say:

 Why should I fertilize my lawn in the fall?

 Just because you may be mowing your lawn less doesn’t mean the plant is dead or dormant.
 While your grass is not actively growing on top right now, it is growing beneath the surface.
 Like an animal, heading into hibernation, your lawn’s root cells are thickening and storing carbohydrates for the winter.
 Therefore, it’s imperative to feed your lawn one last time before the damaging frost and snow hits.

 Why is a late fall application so important?

 Put simply, this final application will provide the protection your lawn needs during the long winter and a quicker green-up in the spring.
 You see, roots are the heart of the lawn.
 Late fall weather provides these roots with the absolute best opportunity for growth.
 Applying nitrogen-rich fertilizer now, encourages a healthier and deeper root system going into the next season.
 It also reduces the chances of drought damage because deeper roots allow access to more water.
 Late fall lawn prep also helps grass get through a harsh winter and prevents winter damage by hardening the plant.